‘Platform Democracy’—a very different way to govern powerful tech

 I should also re-emphasize that this is not a ‘tell-all account’; I received permission to share details about the Facebook/Meta and Twitter efforts.

-This is meant to be a general audience overview of the proposal described in the paper below, and an update on adoption by Twitter and Meta.
+This is meant to be a general audience overview of the proposal described in the paper shown below, and an update on adoption by Twitter and Meta.

 In this piece, I explore one direction that I believe is both crucial and hopeful—and some exciting news about recent steps forward through both successful (and thwarted) platform adoption.